 - 1. The school's mathematics curriculum from Y1-6 is based on the Maths Mastery approach to teaching mathematics.
-Due to the level of language needed, children use English Shanghai mathematics text books, but the pace, teaching style and expectation will reflect that used in Shanghai schools. - The English and Chinese classroom will not repeat the same teaching content.
-Mandarin Chinese lessons will replace the learning of another modern foreign language up to Y4.
+Due to the level of language needed, children use English Shanghai mathematics text books, but the pace, teaching style and expectation will reflect that used in Shanghai schools. - 2.
+The English and Chinese classroom will not repeat the same teaching content. - 3.
+Mandarin Chinese lessons will replace the learning of another modern foreign language up to Y5.
 The nature of the Chinese language makes memory work essential.
-There is an option to learn another language in Y5 or as an extracurricular activity from Nursery upwards. - 4.
-As well as celebrating other cultural events during the year, there will be a particular focus on British and Chinese cultural events e.g. The Mid-Autumn Festival. - 5.
+There is an option to learn another language in Y6 or as an extra-curricular activity from Nursery upwards. - 4.
+As well as celebrating other cultural events during the year, there will be a particular focus on British and Chinese cultural events eg The Mid-Autumn Festival at the start of October. - 5.
 The art scheme of work incorporates Chinese calligraphy.